camlee/power-meter/esp32-viewe/docs/ARCHITECTURE.md

 rules.
 Full IANA timezone and DST-transition support can be added later without changing the UTC anchors or raw measurement records.

+Cycle boundaries follow that same deliberate fixed-offset model.
+They are contiguous 24-hour intervals calculated with the currently configured offset;
+they do not model 23/25-hour daylight-saving transition days or retain historic offset rules.
+Changing the configured offset can therefore shift how older raw measurements are grouped into local cycles without changing their UTC anchors.

 An unanchored boot block may be reconciled when anchors bound both sides.
 Its total unexplained downtime is explicit timestamp uncertainty and the block is shown only where that uncertainty fits the selected Usage bucket, retaining